 The hills surrounding Swaraj are quite barren perhaps 70% is rocky outcrop with little soil: it felt very much like the terrain I had worked in as a geologist in Saudi Arabia.
 It’s not easy to sustain life in this inhospitable environment but somehow the local people with their herds of goats and small areas of cultivation, managed to.
 Looking back from the hills the campus looks like an oasis thanks to Mr Mitra (a former Dean of Education at an Agricultural College) who came to live here 28 years ago cultivated and irrigated the land growing vegetables, bananas, dates and papaya and more.

-quickly I was welcomed into this community of 'seekers' (khojis and facilitators) and during the week I had many conversations that demonstrated their commitment to the ideals and philosophy of holistic learning and concerns for a sustainable world in tune with the needs of urban and rural Indian communities.
-Each day we met as a community for breakfast, lunch and dinner when discussions covered all sorts of topics.
+I was quickly welcomed into this community of 'seekers' (khojis [learners] and facilitators) and during the week I had many conversations that demonstrated their commitment to the ideals and philosophy of holistic learning and concerns for a sustainable world in tune with the needs of urban and rural Indian communities.
+Each day we met as a community for breakfast, lunch and dinner (an sometimes afternoon tea!) when discussions covered all sorts of topics.
 The group also periodically met to share progress and to review and reflect on where they were and how they were feeling about their projects.
-There seemed to be little distinction between khoji’s (the word means seeker) and the facilitators.
+There seemed to be little distinction between khoji’s and the facilitators.

 My own project, the reason I had come, was to learn about the context and how Swaraj encouraged learners to develop themselves as autonomous self-directing learners.
 My particular interest was how the pedagogical practices being used enabled khoji's to create their own ecologies for learning and achieving.
 Obviously I was limited to the observations I could make during the week I had chosen for my visit.
 During this time 7 khoji’s in the first year of the programme were part way through their second 6 week Khoji - meet.
-The activity they were undertaking was a self-managed project whose purpose was to interact in some way with the world outside the campus and develop a (new) perspective for themselves of the world they were interacting with through these interactions.
+The activity they were undertaking was a self-managed project whose purpose was to interact in some way with the world outside the campus and develop a (new) perspective for themselves of the world they were interacting with.
 They had to decide on the output from the process and present their interaction to peers.
-I was not able to see these projects fro start to completion but I saw enough to appreciate the process.
+I was not able to see these projects from start to completion but I saw enough to appreciate the learning through doing process.

 Khojis and facilitators had organised themselves into five project groups.